 Reading books set in different cultures that differ from our own provides knowledge of those cultures that otherwise would have been known to our eye.
 You also get to know the emotional and spiritual lives of the people in those cultures without having to invest too much money in actually travelling to the location until you can do so.
 When you read stories, you gain a deeper understanding of cultures, their ins, and outs, and get to improve your knowledge about the world.

 During your lifetime, you might as well not get to enjoy these cultures, but you can absolutely read about them and build your own imagination.
 This is one of the best benefits of reading books, you put yourself into someone else’s place, and your world goes beyond the words written on the image.
-You start imaging their appearances, emotions, and surroundings.
+You start imagining their appearances, emotions, and surroundings.
 And that is how you leave with many experiences rather than a few while reading a book.

 Benefit #9: It reduces stress and situations that lead to it